M66B/FairEmail/docs/FAQ-en-rGB.md

 <br />

 <a name="faq100"></a>
-**(100) How can I synchronize Gmail categories?**
+**(100) How can I synchronise Gmail categories?**

-You can synchronize Gmail categories by creating filters to label categorized messages:
+You can synchronise Gmail categories by creating filters to label categorised messages:

 * Create a new filter via Gmail > Settings (wheel) > Filters and Blocked Addresses > Create a new filter
 * Enter a category search (see below) in the *Has the words* field and click *Create filter*